-digital:works is an arts and educational charity that works with communities, providing training and creative assistance to produce arts and media projects.
-We are committed to a participatory approach ensuring that those we work with have a major say in the direction of any given project.
+We are committed to a participatory approach ensuring that those we work with are co-creators on our projects.
 Creative arts are an exciting way for people of all ages and backgrounds to engage with and learn about a subject or issue - especially if they are the ones shaping and leading the creative process.

 Thanks to our breadth of experience and expertise, we can provide training and creative support in a range of media, from video and audio recording to fully-fledged oral history projects.
 We use industry standard software from Adobe and Apple.